Professional wrestling match types

-Many types of wrestling matches, sometimes called "concept" or "gimmick matches" in the jargon of the business, are performed in professional wrestling.
+Many types of wrestling matches, sometimes called "gimmick matches" in the jargon of the business, are performed in professional wrestling.
 Some gimmick matches are more common than others and are often used to advance or conclude a storyline.
-Throughout professional wrestling's decades long history, some gimmick matches have spawned many variations of the core concept.
+Throughout professional wrestling's decades-long history, some gimmick matches have spawned many variations of the core concept.

 Singles match

 The singles match is the most common of all professional wrestling matches, which involves only two competitors competing for one fall.
 A victory is obtained by pinfall, submission, knockout, countout, or disqualification.
-Some of the most common variations on the singles match is to restrict the possible means for victory.
+One of the most common variations on the singles match is to restrict the possible means for victory.

-Duchess of Queensbury Rules match

-A Duchess of Queensbury Rules match is a singles match contested under specific, often disclosed rules is replaced by a title usually meant to sound traditional for one combatant.
-A wrestler challenging another wrestler to a match to be contested under some kind of rules without going into any detail, then making up rules in their favor as the match progresses and feeding them to the ring announcer.
-This match type was first occurred at Backlash (2001) pay-per-view between Chris Jericho vs. William Regal, which Regal won.